Visper22/Sleep-Disorders-Datasets/README.md

 - 18 PSG records from 16 subjects
 - 12 bits per sample, 250 samples per second
-- All recordings include an ECG signal, an invasive blood pressure signal (measured using a catheter), an EEG signal (C4-A1, O2-A1 or C3-O1), and a respiration signal (airflow or abdominal orchest effort)
+- All recordings include an ECG signal, an blood pressure signal (measured using a catheter), an EEG signal (C4-A1, O2-A1 or C3-O1), and a respiration signal (airflow, abdominal or thoracic effort)
-- The six- and seven-channel recordings also include a respiratory effort signal derived by inductance plethysmography; some include an EOG signal and an EMG signal (chin), and the remainder include a cardiac stroke volume signa and Spo2 signal (earlobe).
+- The six- and seven-channel recordings also include a respiratory effort signal derived by inductance plethysmography; some include an EOG signal and an EMG signal (chin), and the remainder include a cardiac stroke volume signal and Spo2 signal (earlobe).
-- Subjects info (**LINK FILE**)

 ### Files